-These are the Black Friday Apple deals we’re expecting to see in 2021
+These are the best early Black Friday Apple deals available now

 Apple also has a Black Friday-esque sale itself and usually provides people with a gift card if they make a qualifying purchase during the event.
 Last year, between 27 November and 30 November, Apple was offering between £20 and £120 Apple store gift cards if you bought an iPhone, iPad, Apple Watch, Beats headphones, Apple TV or AirPods.

-We’d also keep an eye on Amazon, John Lewis & Partners, Aldi, Very and Currys PC World, who have all slashed prices on Apple products in the past, as well as mobile network providers like O2, Three and Virgin Media.
+We’d also keep an eye on Amazon, John Lewis & Partners, Aldi, Very and Currys, who have all slashed prices on Apple products in the past, as well as mobile network providers like O2, Three and Virgin Media.

 What were the best Apple Black Friday deals last year?